krflorian/planeswalker_data_service/README.md

 ## SETUP

-At the moment there are two Vector Databases that have to be filled before the dataservice can start workting.
+At the moment there are two Vector Databases that have to be filled before the dataservice can start working.

 1. Rules DB
     - includes data relevant for understanding the game: